edgexfoundry/edgex-docs/docs_src/design/adr/system-management/0006-Metrics-Collection.md

 - Does it offer a query API (in order to easily support the ADR suggested REST API)?
     - Yes - metrics are stored in a "Registry" (MetricRegistry - essentially a map).
 Get (or GetAll) methods provided to query for metrics
 - What does the go-metrics package do so that its features can become requirements for C side?
-    - About a dozen types of metrics collection (simple guage or counter to more sophisticated structures like Histograms) - all stored in a registry (map).
+    - About a dozen types of metrics collection (simple gauge or counter to more sophisticated structures like Histograms) - all stored in a registry (map).
 - How is the data made available?
     - Report out (export or publish) to various integrated packages (InfluxDB, Graphite, DataDog, Syslog, etc.).
 Nothing to MQTT or other base message service.
 This would have to be implemented from scratch.
 - Can the metric/telemetry count be reset if needed?
 Does this happen whenever it posts to the message bus?
 How would this work for REST?